General guidelines and restrictions that apply across SODA implementations are presented.

-In SODA implementations that allow collection metadata caching, such as SODA for Java and SODA for REST, this risk is increased if such caching is enabled.
-In that case, a (shared or local) cache can return an entry for a stale collection object even if the collection has been dropped.
+In SODA implementations that allow collection metadata caching, such as SODA for Java, this risk is increased if such caching is enabled.
+In that case, a cache can return an entry for a stale collection object even if the collection has been dropped.

 Key Column Type for information about the importance of using AL32UTF8 with client-assigned document keys